Gamer08YT/ByteCNC-Slave/README.md

 ```

 ### Software:
-The ID of a controller is unique and is stored on an EProm, together with the settings for the various operating modes.
+The ID (eq.
+MAC) of a controller is unique and is stored on an EEProm, together with the settings for the various operating modes.
 This enables quick and flexible adaptation to different requirements and situations.

-The workers are not equipped with their own logic, but only follow predefined instructions that are similar to a GCode (Slave XXXXX -> Goto XXXXX).
-These instructions are repeated until a "break" command is sent or an end button is reached, for example.
+[//]: # (The workers are not equipped with their own logic, but only follow predefined instructions that are similar to a GCode &#40;Slave XXXXX -> Goto XXXXX&#41;.
+These instructions are repeated until a "break" command is sent or an end button is reached, for example.)

 ### Hardware: